HHC's potential side effects: A guide to safe usage. HHC's potential side effects: A guide to safe usage.

 Just like with any cannabinoid, your experience with HHC is unique to you.
 While many people enjoy its uplifting and relaxing effects, it’s smart to know about potential side effects before you try it.
 Because HHC is so molecularly similar to THC, its side effects are often compared to those of its more famous cousin.
 The intensity and type of effects can depend on the dose, your personal tolerance, and the quality of the product you’re using.
 Being aware of what you might feel—both good and bad—helps you make informed choices and have a better, safer experience.

-Potential Physical Effects
+Physical Side Effects to Expect

 When you take HHC, you might notice a few physical changes.
 Many of these are mild and temporary, similar to what you might experience with Delta-9 THC.
 Some of the most commonly reported physical side effects include dry mouth and red eyes, so keeping some water and eye drops handy is never a bad idea.
 You might also feel a bit dizzy or experience a faster heartbeat, especially if you’re new to cannabinoids or take a higher dose than you’re used to.
 While less common, some people report trouble sleeping or slight hand tremors.
 These effects typically fade as the HHC wears off.

-Potential Mental and Emotional Effects
+Mental and Emotional Side Effects

 HHC’s mental effects are a big part of its appeal, but they can sometimes feel overwhelming.
 You might notice changes in your mood or find that your senses are slightly altered.
 For some, this can lead to feelings of anxiety or paranoia, especially with larger doses.
 It’s also possible to experience some confusion or have a little trouble with short-term memory while the effects are active.
 According to the Cleveland Clinic, these side effects are generally expected to be similar to THC.
 Starting with a low dose can help you understand how HHC affects you personally and minimize any unwanted mental discomfort.

-How Long Do Effects Last?
+How Long Do the Effects Last?

 The duration of HHC's effects can vary, but they typically last for a few hours.
 How long you feel it depends on how you consume it (gummies take longer to kick in but can last longer than vaping), your metabolism, and the dose you took.
 It’s also important to know that HHC may be detectable on a drug test.
 While research is still emerging, some sources suggest HHC can stay in your system for several days, particularly with frequent use.
 As WebMD notes, it can show up in urine tests for 72 hours or even longer for regular users.